zyqzxn/YuqiangZhangLab.github.io/_pages/home.md

-To this end, our research program combines remote sensing, modeling, and data assimilation techniques (see [Research](research)).
+To this end, our research programs combine remote sensing, modeling, and data assimilation techniques (see [Research](research)).

  **We are  looking for passionate new PhD students, Postdocs, and Master students to join the team** [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies) **!**